 Power extension cord

 Where we were parked we needed about 70ft of extension and the 35ft cord that came with just wasn’t enough.

 Having a converter is going to save you a trip to the store and allow you to stay at more parks.
 Our RV takes 50 amps, so we have the 50amp Female/30amp Male.

 Water Pressure Regulator

 Water regulators help control the city water pressure and protects your RV’s Pipes from busting.

-Therefore, a purifier to hook up to your hose before the water comes in to your tanks or lines is a nice safety measure for your tanks as well as drinking.
+Therefore, a purifier to hook up to your hose before the water comes into your tanks or lines is a nice safety measure for your tanks as well as drinking.

 Mattress topper or new mattress that fits in a RV

 Whether you live full-time or camping on the weekends, no one wants to sleep on a rock hard mattress.
-Therefore, purchasing an RV Mattress topper was a must have for use!
+Therefore, purchasing an RV Mattress topper was a must-have RV essential for us!

 I can’t tell you how many stories I have read about mold in an RV due to humidity!

-A sewer hose is designed to hook up to the black and grey tanks output pipes, and then hook to the other end to a dump station pipe.
+A sewer hose is designed to hook up to the black and grey tanks output pipes and then hook the other end to a dump station pipe.

 We tried many methods to help with the smell including the GEO method of Dawn and Fabric softener.
 This does help, but I also highly recommend Happy Camper.
 It helps break down the waste as well as combat the smells.

 Decomposing Toilet Paper

 I have read horror stories of RV toilets and black tanks clogging up due to toilet paper blockage.
-Therefore, the soft fluffy toilet paper like Charmen is not the best to use in an RV.
+Therefore, the soft fluffy toilet paper like Charmin is NOT the best to use in an RV.

 Before leaving a camp checking the air in the tires should be a priority and having a portable air compressor available is extremely convenient.

 Power Surge Protector

 Having Dry Rot in your tires can be a disaster on the road.
-Great preventative measure to have tire covers, especially if you are going to be camped without moving for awhile.
+A great preventative measure is to have tire covers, especially if you are going to be camped without moving for a while.

 No Sway/Weight Distribution Bars

-These are a MUST if you have a Travel Trailer/Bumper pull.
+These are a MUST HAVE RV ESSENTIAL if you have a Travel Trailer/Bumper pull.
 Our RV is a 34 ft bumper pull, and having these No Sway Bars was a non-negotiable for us.

 This was the best and most important purchase to make when towing a Travel Trailer.
 The No Sway Bars prevent the trailer from swaying by gusts of wind while driving, which further prevents overturning your entire trailer and truck.

 There you have it!
-We really hope this list provides some great insight on items that are very useful when owning an RV, whether you are full-time or a seasonal/weekend traveler.
+We really hope this list of must-have RV essentials provides some great insight on items that are very useful when owning an RV, whether you are full-time or a seasonal/weekend traveler.

-If you have any suggestions on great items you’ve found or are must haves living the RV lifestyle, please comment below!
-We would love to here from you!
+If you have any suggestions on great items you’ve found or are must-haves for living the RV lifestyle, please comment below!